 You’d better be ready to answer them.

-So in the context of executive recruitment, competitors might mean direct competitors, indirect competitors, suppliers, and so on.
+So in the context of executive recruitment, your specific competitors may include direct competitors, indirect competitors, suppliers, and so on.
 After all, every organization competes for talent at the executive level!

 Ultimately, the purpose of a SWOT analysis is to help companies build on their strengths, minimize or correct their weaknesses, leverage opportunities, and formulate a plan to deal with potential threats.
-Ottawa executive recruiter David Perry while explain a key concept from his book, Hiring Greatness: How to Recruit Your Dream Team and Crush the Competition, during his keynote presentation for Great People Inside last year in Brasov Romania,
+Managing partner David Perry while explaining a key concept from his book, Hiring Greatness: How to Recruit Your Dream Team and Crush the Competition, during a keynote presentation for Great People Inside in Brasov Romania explained it this way,

 Next, detail the company’s strengths, weaknesses, opportunities, and threats in the appropriate squares.
 There will be obvious ones, of course — like, “The company is the market leader for product x.”
 But you’ll also want to try to uncover SWOTs that are a bit less apparent.

-Finally, here are some general questions to spark discussion during your SWOT Analysis:
+Here are some general questions to spark discussion during your Recruitment SWOT Analysis: